Sue Hastings

+Included were puppet caricatures of many famous personalities of radio, stage, films and television.

 Linnea, an inveterate stage performer, had been one of the many dancing and singing chorus girls performing as an integral part of Florenz Ziegfeld's "Ziegfeld's Follies" of the 1920s and was, as they say in show business, a " real trouper".
-Even after husband Hal's death sometime during the 1960s, she carried on performing alone with her Hastings marionettes and other puppets.
+Even after husband Hal's death sometime during the 1970s, she carried on performing alone with her Hastings marionettes and other puppets.
 She was seen performing on television with her "Tapper Rabbit" marionette during the 1960s from a Fort Worth, Texas station and later in the 1970s from a Dallas, Texas television station portraying a grandmotherly storyteller with several fascinated children gathered around her rocking chair as she told them the story of "Town East Mall" as an advertisement for the then newly-opened shopping mall in nearby Mesquite, Texas.
 Linnea continued to perform with her beloved puppets until some years later, during the 1970s, when her declining health prevented her continuing.
 She did, however, continue to teach her puppetry art to a select few interested students from her Oak Cliff neighborhood home in Dallas, Texas for a few years.

-Linnea somehow met Kathy Burks, a Dallas Symphony Orchestra cellist, and mother of two teenagers who were very involved with the Dallas Junior League which is a group for performing arts interested children and teens.
+Linnea somehow met Kathy Burks, a Dallas Symphony Orchestra cellist, and mother of two teenagers who were very involved with the Dallas Junior Players Guild which is a group for performing arts interested children and teens.
 Kathy's teens, Douglass and Becky, showed great interest in puppetry and Kathy eventually purchased the Sue Hastings Marionettes collection from Linnea sometime during the middle 1970s.
 Linnea spent many hours tirelessly teaching Kathy and her children the wonderful art of the puppet, especially concentrating on construction, performance and maintenance of the quickly aging Hastings marionette collection.